digital-asset/daml/docs/source/app-dev/grpc/index.rst

 - The workflow ID  ``Ping-Alice-1`` conveys that this is the workflow triggered by the second initial ``Ping`` contract that was created by ``Alice``.

 This example subscribes to transactions for a single party, as different parties typically live on different participant nodes.
 However, if you have multiple parties registered on the same node, or are running an application against the Sandbox, you can subscribe to transactions for multiple parties in a single subscription by putting multiple entries into the ``filters_by_party`` field of the ``TransactionFilter`` message.
 Subscribing to transactions for an unknown party will result in an error.

+DAML types and protobuf
+***********************

+For information on how DAML types and contracts are represented by the Ledger API as protobuf messages, see :doc:`/app-dev/grpc/daml-to-ledger-api`.

+Error handling
+**************

+Tor the standard error codes that the server or the client might return, see the `gRPC documentation <https://github.com/grpc/grpc/blob/600272c826b48420084c2ff76dfb0d34324ec296/doc/statuscodes.md>`__ .

+For submitted commands, there are these response codes:

+ABORTED
+   The platform failed to record the result of the command due to a transient server-side error or a time constraint violation.
+You can retry the submission with updated Ledger Effective Time (LET) and Maximum Record Time (MRT) values.
+INVALID_ARGUMENT
+   The submission failed because of a client error.
+The platform will definitely reject resubmissions of the same command even with updated LET and MRT values.
+OK, INTERNAL, UNKNOWN (when returned by the Command Submission Service) Assume that the command was accepted, and wait for the resulting completion or a timeout from the Command Completion Service.
+OK (when returned by the Command Service)
+   You can be sure that the command was successful.
+INTERNAL, UNKNOWN (when returned by the Command Service) Resubmit the command with the same command_id.